Last updated December 14, 2022

 It’s our policy

-UW-Madison approved the new Digital Accessibility Policy in November 2021 to update the Web Accessibility Policy established in 2001.
-The UW-Madison Digital Accessibility Policy requires compliance with the Federal Rehabilitation Act’s Section 508, and looks to the Web Content Accessibility Guidelines (WCAG) 2.0 for guidance in meeting campus accessibility commitments.
-The new policy goes into effect on July 1, 2023.
-Until the Digital Accessibility Policy goes into effect, continue to follow the Web Accessibility Policy.
+UW–Madison approved the new Digital Accessibility Policy in November 2021 to update the Web Accessibility Policy established in 2001.
+The new UW–Madison Digital Accessibility Policy requires compliance with the Federal Rehabilitation Act’s Section 508, and looks to the Web Content Accessibility Guidelines (WCAG) 2.0 for guidance in meeting campus accessibility commitments.
+The new policy goes into effect on July 1, 2023 and until that date, continue to follow the Web Accessibility Policy.

 Learn about Digital Accessibility